 Now, scroll down to the Restore Settings to their original defaults button and click on it.

-Now check if your issue is fixed or not.
+Now check whether your issue is fixed.

 TIP: Disable Sleeping Tabs and stop Chrome from refreshing Tabs